Skip to main content

 - Identify gaps and disagreements

-- Organizing and managing your sources (this is where Zotero enters the process)
+- Organize and manage your sources (this is where Zotero enters the process)

 - Write, revise and create final bibliography